deoxxa/astarisx/README.md

 #####getInitialState()
 The 'getInitialState' is the same as for the ViewModel.
 #####persons
-The `persons` property is setting up a data context called 'persons'.
-It has a special decorator called `viewModel` which specifies which ViewModel is associated to this data context.
+The `persons` property sets up a data context called 'persons'.
+It has a special decorator called `viewModel`, which specifies the associated ViewModel to this data context.

+___

 >___This is probably a good time to explain a little about what gets exposed to the View.___
 >